NCAS-CMS/um-training/practicals/source/fcm-tutorial.rst

   fcm branch-delete

 You will be prompted to edit the commit message file.
-A standard template is automatically supplied for the commit.
-However, if you want to add extra comment for the branch, please do so above the line that says *"--This line will be ignored and those below will be inserted automatically--"*.
-Save your changes and exit the editor.
+Again a standard template is automatically supplied for the commit.
+Add your commit message, save your changes and exit the editor.

 Answer **y** when you are prompted to go ahead and delete this branch.